 Tajikistan

-Name of law: Law of the Republic of Tajikistan on The Right to Access to Information
+Name and date of law assessed: Law of the Republic of Tajikistan on The Right to Access to Information, 2008

 RTI Rating last updated: n/a